slimgroup/Tao.jl/README.md

 <!-- [![][zenodo-img]][zenodo-status] -->

-ParametricOperators.jl is a Julia Language-based scientific library designed to facilitate the creation and manipulation of tensor operations involving large-scale data using Kronecker products.
+`ParametricOperators.jl` is a Julia Language-based scientific library designed to facilitate the creation and manipulation of tensor operations involving large-scale data using Kronecker products.
 It provides an efficient and mathematically consistent way to express tensor programs and distribution in the context of machine learning.

+> [!NOTE]
+> [`ParametericDFNOs.jl`](https://github.com/slimgroup/ParametericDFNOs.jl/) is built on `ParametricOperators.jl`

 ## Features
 - <b>Kronecker Product Operations:</b> Implement tensor operations using Kronecker products for linear operators acting along multiple dimensions.